 \subsection{Thresholds, Argmax, and Three-Valued Semantics}

-I now turn to the decision rule that maps real-valued model evaluations to categorical outputs via thresholds and argmax.
-This layer is a natural choice because it is where systems become decisive by fixing a categorical verdict.
-Moreover, it typically sits as a thin wrapper over a learned scoring function and can be deployed unchanged in hybrid settings as a certified decision wrapper atop otherwise standard neural models (see Section~\ref{sec:hybrid}).
-For autoregressive LLMs, this layer functions as a discrete claim-verification head or structural gate, requiring the system to formally establish its epistemic entitlement before injecting a categorical claim into the conversational output.
+I now turn to the decision rules that map real-valued model evaluations to categorical outputs through thresholds and argmax.
+Because these rules mark the point of categorical commitment, they are the natural site for a certified decision wrapper over otherwise standard neural models (see Section~\ref{subsec:hybrid}).
+For autoregressive LLMs, the same layer can function as a discrete claim-verification head or structural gate, requiring the system to exhibit an adequate forcing certificate before introducing a categorical claim into conversational output.

-Several parameters are held fixed in what follows.
-Throughout Section~\ref{subsec:threshold_layer}, the public parameters $\langle S,\tau,t \rangle$ remain constant.
-Accordingly, the section isolates the forcing component of entitlement: standing/provenance/scope conditions are treated as satisfied (or bracketed) so that the Brouwerian witness requirement for categorical outputs can be analyzed cleanly.
-The interface targets the warrant-claim $W_t^{S,\tau}(\varphi_x)$; internally, it attempts to realize that target by producing $\psi$-level forcing witnesses (relative to $\langle R,t_{\mathrm{int}} \rangle$) for the deployed decision predicate $\delta_\varphi(x)$ (threshold/argmax).
-In this sense, $\langle S, \tau, t \rangle$ functions as a fixed background contract structure, while the technical focus is on when certified bounds or margins under $\langle R,t_{\mathrm{int}} \rangle$ force $\delta_\varphi(x)$ (or its negation).
-For a query at input $x$, let $\varphi_x$ denote the corresponding world-claim.
-The interface status concerns only the warrant-claim $W_t^{S,\tau}(\varphi_x)$, not the world-claim itself.